qubqub/qubqub.github.io/content/search.md

 ---
-title: "Search" # in any language you want
+title: "검색" # in any language you want
 layout: "search" # is necessary
 # url: "/archive"
 # description: "Search (Alt + /)"